pimotte/nomic/README.md

 **342** *Undenominational things*

-A Neutral Instance can be created by submitting a Pull Request that adds the name of the new Neutral Instance and the name of the creator to the Netural Instances list.
+A Neutral Instance can be created by submitting a Pull Request that adds the name of the new Neutral Instance and the name of the creator to the Neutral Instances list.
 A player can create a maximum of one Neutral Instance.